t-d-k/LibreCrypt/docs/FAQ.md

 * * *
 <a name="jb"></a>
-*Q: I entered a program in the "Autorun" tab of the Options dialog - why doesn't it run when I mount a volume?*
+*Q: I entered a program in the "Autorun" tab of the Options dialog - why doesn't it run when I open a container?*

 *A:*
-*NOTE: This question and answer applies to a future feature* "Autorun" functionality is only enabled in LibreCrypt Explorer when the "Map mounted volume to drive letter" option is selected ("Drive" tab on the "Options" dialog)
+*NOTE: This question and answer applies to a future feature* "Autorun" functionality is only enabled in LibreCrypt Explorer when the "Map opened container to drive letter" option is selected ("Drive" tab on the "Options" dialog)

 * * *
 <a name="ja"></a>